Teens who lost their homes in the Marshall fire are still trying to heal their mental scars a year later

 “Trauma isn’t something that just leaves our system,” said Sanam Pejuhesh, a child therapist and parenting coach in Louisville.
 “It stays with us, but our perception of the traumatic experience can change with support, with healing.”

 Schuler was easing into her last semester at Monarch High School in Louisville when the Marshall fire devoured her childhood home.
-She was headed to Winter Park with her dad and sister to ski when she first learned of smoke billowing through her neighborhood in a FaceTime call with her mom FaceTimed.
+She was headed to Winter Park with her dad and sister to ski when she first learned of smoke billowing through her neighborhood in a FaceTime call with her mom.
 Within about an hour, her mom and brother were fleeing their home, grabbing whatever they could — including Schuler’s medication and contact lenses.

 The family hung onto a “sliver of hope” that their house had survived, Schuler said, even as they watched a news segment broadcast from the roof of nearby Centura Avista Adventist Hospital that showed their neighborhood up in flames.
 A phone call from a neighbor confirmed their home was gone.